venkatamalhar/2025-sem1-cni-inductions/README.md

 Welcome to the induction program for our club.
 This repository will guide you through multiple tasks that help you get started with **Git, Docker, ROS 2, and basic programming concepts**.

 The tasks are progressive and will gradually increase in difficulty.
+You are not expected to complete all the tasks within the timeframe.
+However, try to maximize on how much you learn during these tasks since this knowledge will help you out in your round 3!

+As always, best of luck and happy coding!

 ---